ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When "target_host" and "target_port" are set to a valid target, the client is requesting bound UDP proxying but would accept fallback to unextended UDP proxying to that target.
-If the client doesn't have a specific target, or if it wants bound UDP proxying without fallback, it sets both the "target_host" and the "target_port" variables to the '`*`' character (ASCII character 0x2A).
+If the client does not have a specific target, or if it wants bound UDP proxying without fallback, it sets both the "target_host" and the "target_port" variables to the '`*`' character (ASCII character 0x2A).
 Note that the '`*`' character MUST be percent-encoded before sending,